-Discarding sewage produced onboard on a ship is one of the few tasks on a ship which should be taken utmost care of if one wants to same him and his shipping company from heavy fine.
-The sewage generated on the ship cannot be stored on the ship for a very long time and it for this reason it has to be discharged into the sea.
+Discarding sewage produced onboard on a ship is one of the few tasks on a ship which should be taken utmost care of if one wants to save him and his shipping company from heavy fine.
+The sewage generated on the ship cannot be stored on the ship for a very long time and it, for this reason, it has to be discharged into the sea.

 Working of a Biological Sewage Plant